AlephEleven/Tensorflow-Image-Class-ASAP/README.md

 - How to use any of the other modules (Searching for a documentation/youtube tutorials should be good enough to learn them)

+- How to classify multiple objects in an image

 - Anything else unrelated to this tutorial

 # 1) Installing Miniconda: